 This is a notorious conversation you will have if you begin collecting venomous animals.
 It is a funny unspoken rule that everyone is to correct anyone who says a snake, spider, scorpion, etc. is poisonous.
-The correct adjective, when referring to animals that inject a toxin, is venomous.
+The correct adjective, when referring to animals that injects a toxin, is venomous.
 The keyword here is inject; the manner distinguishes venom from poison.
-Venom is injected, and a poison is inhaled or consumed.
+Venom is injected, and a poison is inhaled or ingested.
 However, many animals are still categorized as poisonous because they are dangerous to eat; for example, poison dart frogs are poisonous, not venomous.
-So the answer is both; animals can be venomous and or poisonous; the determinant is the mode by which the poison enters the body.
+So the answer is both; animals can be venomous and or poisonous; the determinant is the mode by which the toxin enters the body.
 Its a technicality, but most people will correct you.
 It is just a funny thing that we do.

 Though we travel the world over to find the beautiful, we must carry it with us or we find it not. – Ralph Waldo Emerson